davidkhala/fabric-common/README.md

 - [channel]`txId` is required in peer join channel because: [bret Harrison]There is a transaction proposal to the system chaincode, so a transaction id is required.
 - [channel]impossible: join channel without orderer
 - [channel]channel ID length < 250 :initializing configtx manager failed: bad channel ID: channel ID illegal, cannot be longer than 249
+- [1.4][nodejs][sdk] `Channel#getChannelConfigReadable` could be used to extract application channel from orderer
+    - used in migration from kafka to RAFT.
+When after <appChannel> config is changed to maintenance mode, peer in <appChannel> could not get the latest channel config.
+At that point, we could extract <appChannel> config from orderer alternatively.
 - [disaster]backup recovery: at least 1 anchor peer for each organization should be resumed to recover transaction process
 - [healthz] `logspec`:`{"spec":"chaincode=debug:info"}`, the logger is in debug mode and level is info.
 - [endorsement]chaincode partial update: when not all peers upgrade to latest chaincode, is it possible that old chaincode still work